 There's something undeniably romantic about tossing a message into the ocean and seeing to whom fate — abetted by the currents and wind — might deliver the marine missive.

 But aside from researchers studying oceanic circulation, there are many other motives that compel people to cork up their words and send them on seafaring adventures.
-From rescue pleas and sad farewells to random notes, people just want to send off into the world, messages in bottles are a curious antidote to the high-speed modes of communication we've come accustomed to.
+From rescue pleas and sad farewells to random notes, messages in bottles are a curious antidote to the high-speed modes of communication we've come accustomed to.
 The following are some of the more remarkable tales describing the journeys of messages delivered by the sea.

 In 1794, a Japanese seaman named Chunosuke Matsuyama and his 43 companions were caught in a storm and shipwrecked on a South Pacific island.
 Without supplies, all of the crew eventually expired; but not before Matsuyama wrote a message telling of their misfortune, carved in coconut wood and slipped in a bottle.
 No one knew what had become of the group until the bottle was discovered 150 years later near the Japanese village of Hiraturemura.

-Jeremiah Burke, 19, from Glanmire in Cork and his cousin Nora Hegarty, 18, boarded the ill-fated Titanic to meet up with his sisters who had settled in Boston a few years earlier.
+Irish cousins Jeremiah Burke, 19, and Nora Hegarty, 18, boarded the ill-fated Titanic in 1912 to meet up with Burke's sisters who had settled in Boston a few years earlier.
 Before setting sail, Burke's mother gave him a bottle of holy water.
 As the Titanic began her descent into the sea, Burke managed to write a message, "From Titanic, goodbye all, Burke of Glanmire, Cork," which he placed in the holy water bottle.
 The cousins died in the tragedy, and a year later, the bottle washed ashore a few miles from his family home.
 The artifacts were kept in the family for nearly a century before being donated to the Cobh Heritage Centre in 2011.

 In 1914, British World War I soldier Pvt.
 Thomas Hughes wrote a letter to his wife, sealed it in a ginger ale bottle, and tossed it into the English Channel.
 He died two days later fighting in France.
-Fast forward to 1999 when a fisherman found the bottle in the River Thames.
-It was too late to deliver the letter to Mrs. Hughes who died in 1979, but not too late for Hughes' 86-year-old daughter, who was only 1 year old when her father died — the message was delivered to her at her home in New Zealand.
+Fast forward to 1999, when a fisherman found the bottle in the River Thames.
+It was too late to deliver the letter to Mrs. Hughes, who died in 1979, but not too late for Hughes' 86-year-old daughter, who was only 1 when her father died.
+The message was delivered to her at her home in New Zealand.

 In 2011, a Scottish fisherman named Andrew Leaper was pulling in his haul near the Shetland Islands when he spied a bottle in the catch.
-Within, he discovered an old letter, a very old letter — in fact, it was certified as the oldest message in a bottle ever found by the Guinness Book of World Records.
+Within, he discovered an old letter, a very old letter — in fact, at the time, it was certified as the oldest message in a bottle ever found by the Guinness Book of World Records, though the Wedge Island bottle has now staked that claim.
 The message was scrawled by Capt.
 C. Hunter Brown of the Glasgow School of Navigation and was sent to sea in 1914 along with a whopping 1,889 other bottles.
 A government agency in Aberdeen continues to track Brown's project; to date, 315 of his castoffs have been recovered.

 In 1956, long before match.com was an option, a lovesick Swedish sailor by the name of Ake Viking took his search for love to the salt water.
 A quick message, "To Someone Beautiful and Far Away," was corked in a bottle and dispatched into the ocean.
 Two years later, Viking's plea was answered by a Sicilian woman named Paolina.
 "I am not beautiful, but it seems so miraculous that this little bottle should have traveled so far and long to reach me that I must send you an answer," she replied.
 The two began a correspondence that ended in Viking's move to Sicily to marry his match made by the sea.

-Ten years ago, a 10-year-old girl from Manhattan was visiting friends in Long Island when she scribbled a message and threw it in the ocean, enclosed in a ginger ale bottle.
-The bottle containing the missive written by Sidonie Fery was discovered this year by a crew cleaning up beach debris from Superstorm Sandy.
+In the early 2000s, a 10-year-old girl from Manhattan was visiting friends in Long Island when she scribbled a message and threw it into the ocean, enclosed in a ginger ale bottle.
+The bottle containing the missive written by Sidonie Fery was discovered in 2012 by a crew cleaning up beach debris from Superstorm Sandy.
 But what made this discovery, and its subsequent return, so poignant is that Fery died in a tragic fall from a cliff in Switzerland in 2010.
 The message, which was passed on to Fery's grieving mother, was a simple but profound reminder: "Be excellent to yourself, Dude."

-In 2005, more than 80 mostly-teenaged migrants were abandoned on a boat off the coast of Costa Rica.
+In 2005, more than 80 mostly teenaged migrants were abandoned on a boat off the coast of Costa Rica.
 Left on the crippled vessel by the crew who was illegally smuggling the passengers, they were adrift without any means of typical communication.
-They ingeniously popped an SOS into a bottle that was miraculously found by fisherman, who delivered the message of "Please help us" to the denizens of a nearby World Heritage site island.
+They ingeniously popped an SOS into a bottle, which was soon miraculously found by fisherman, who then delivered the message of "Please help us" to the denizens of a nearby World Heritage site island.
 The workers there alerted their headquarters, the lost-at-sea drifters were rescued, and the group was taken to the island to recover.